Charlie Whitehurst: Seattle Seahawks

-Whitehurst was traded to the Seattle Seahawks on March 17, 2010, in exchange for a 2011 third-round draft pick to San Diego, and the two teams switched second-round picks in the 2010 NFL Draft.
+Whitehurst was traded to the Seattle Seahawks on March 17, 2010, in exchange for a 2011 third-round draft pick to San Diego, and the two teams switched second-round picks in the 2010 NFL draft.
 He was signed to a two-year, $8 million contract.
 Seattle's front office later stated they had already picked up a potential franchise quarterback in the draft by acquiring Whitehurst with the 2011 selection.

 On November 7, 2010, Whitehurst made his first-career start and completed 12-of-23 passes for 113 yards with a touchdown and two interceptions in a Week 9 loss against the New York Giants due to an injury suffered by starting quarterback Matt Hasselbeck.

 Whitehurst started on January 2, 2011, in a Sunday Night Football game against the division rival St. Louis Rams to determine the NFC West champion.
 Whitehurst was five-for-five for 85 yards on the opening drive and finished the first half going 16-for-21 with 138 yards and one touchdown.
-He finished the game 22-of-36 and 192 yards.
+He finished the game 22-of-36 and 192 yards as the Seahawks clinched their division.
 Hasselbeck returned as the starter for the subsequent playoff game.

 Prior to the 2011 preseason, Whitehurst was named the backup to Tarvaris Jackson, the former Vikings quarterback whom Seattle acquired in the 2011 offseason.
 However, Jackson and Whitehurst were expected to compete for the starting job once Whitehurst became familiar with the new offensive schemes.
 Whitehurst went 14-of-19 passing with one touchdown to put Seattle on the board against the Vikings in 2011's second preseason action.
 Whitehurst took over for an injured Jackson during a Week 5 matchup at the New York Giants.
 In that game, Whitehurst outscored Jackson's 14 points in the first three quarters by putting up 20 points in the fourth quarter, going 11-for-19, 149 yards, and a 27-yard touchdown pass to Doug Baldwin, securing a 36–25 Seattle victory.
 Coach Pete Carroll named Whitehurst the starting quarterback until Jackson healed from a pectoral injury, although no official date of Jackson's medical clearance had been released.
 Whitehurst was named the starter for Week 7 against the Cleveland Browns, because Jackson had suffered a pectoral injury against the Giants.
 Whitehurst went 12-of-30 for 92 yards, with no touchdowns and two turnovers.
 Whitehurst started in Week 8 against the Cincinnati Bengals, but was benched for an injured Jackson after going 4-of-7 for 52 yards.

 San Diego Chargers (second stint)

-On March 16, 2012, Whitehurst signed a two-year contract to reunite with his former team, the San Diego Chargers.
+On March 16, 2012, Whitehurst signed a two-year contract to reunite with his former team, the Chargers.